 Here are a few more tips for designing a small bathroom:

 - Add a medicine cabinet above your toilet.
 I’m lucky enough to have a closet right outside my bathroom that holds most of my products, but if you don’t have any other storage I highly encourage utilizing this space.
+In my last apartment I added a wall hung medicine cabinet over my toilet that matched my sink vanity and it was a game changer for things that I didn’t need daily, but still wanted to store in the bathroom like extras of anything.

 Pin my 5+ Practical Tips for Designing a Small Bathroom for inspiration: